wargrey/mox/README.md

 wargrey

-* story: each unique region of content within a document into which the user can type.
+* _story_: each unique region of content within a document into which the user can type.

-  * main document: containing the primary contents of the document.
+  * _main document_: containing the primary contents of the document.